DrSLDR/krock32/README.md

 # krock32

-_A base32 decoder/encoder using Crockford's alphabet, v0.1.0_
+_A base32 decoder/encoder using Crockford's alphabet_

 krock32 is a Python implementation of [Crockford's base32 alphabet](https://www.crockford.com/base32.html), including checksumming.
 It is created to allow encoding of arbitrary data to a human readable format, allowing for human-to-human transmission, while also being machine-decodable.
 All this without being case-sensitive or using special characters like base64 does.